-About the C.A.R.E.
-CoalitionWe envision a healthy, vibrant Transylvania County, free of substance abuse & underage drinking.
+About the CARE CoalitionWe envision a healthy, vibrant Transylvania County, free of substance misuse & underage drinking.

 What started as a small group of concerned community members representing several sectors across the county, has grown into a large coalition with 75+ members and partners committed to reducing substance use and empowering youth in Transylvania County.

-The “real” work of the coalition is done in workgroups that focus on underage drinking, opiates, nicotine, community collaboration, and youth.
-These workgroups focus on implementing evidence-based strategies to raise awareness of substance misuse and underage drinking, build protective factors for youth, and change policies and environments in Transylvania County.
+The “real” work of the coalition is done in project teams that focus on underage drinking, opiates, nicotine, community collaboration, and youth.
+These teams focus on implementing evidence-based strategies to raise awareness of substance misuse and underage drinking, build protective factors for youth, and change policies and environments in Transylvania County.

 The CARE Coalition is supported by paid staff but is advised and relies heavily on the decisions and work of its members.
 These members are representatives from throughout the community, including these 12 key sectors:

 - Civic and Volunteer Groups